chrisomatic/notes_attic/README.txt

 where the emails will be exported is C:\email_archive.
 You can change this if you like by going to the menu:

-[1] Settings > Edit Settings ...
+    [*] Settings > Edit Settings ...
 And then modifying the "Email Root Dir".

 After that, you can export your emails by going to the menu:

-[2] Emails > Download Emails from Notes
+    [*] Emails > Manually Download Emails

 It should run the "exportnotes.exe" command-line program that comes with the download.
 Type in your password for IBM Notes, then it should begin downloading your emails and attachments to the "root_dir".

-Once the emails are exported.

-[3] Emails > Refresh Emails.
-And click "Ok, Do It."

-It will then start reading all the emails that were just exported.
-This will need to be done every time you export more emails from Lotus Notes.
 Once it's finished you should be able to click around and see some emails, filter your emails, and be able to view attachments.

-Upon opening up the program again, you should see your emails automatically show up.

 *Note: When exporting emails, it will try to export all of your emails.
 If the email has already been exported, it will not export it again.
 This will prevent duplicates and allow your email archive to grow without issue.